jhartley1412/old-portfolio/_posts/2016-07-14-wolfpack-pt-7.md

 <h2> What’s the deal with tables though? </h2>

 I’ve heard a lot of bad things about using tables in HTML.
 But I feel like this is a situation where it’s a little more needed.
 For one of the pages the user will be able to look at their current and past entries, and each entry will have a bunch of pet information describing the pet.
-Of course just using <span> tags can accomplish this easy, but to make it look aligned and even, I feel tables are more practical.
+Of course just using <span class="sec-font bg-font"> < span > </span> tags can accomplish this easy, but to make it look aligned and even, I feel tables are more practical.
 Now that I think of it, I’ll probably want to go back to a few other pages and incorporate tables on those as well (shoot).

 Of course you learn something every day.
-Oddly enough, I never knew about the indicator last-of-type for CSS.
-I’ve always gone the hard way, trying really hacky methods of using :last-child and :nth-child(x) that wouldn’t be much use in real world applications.
+Oddly enough, I never knew about the indicator <span class="sec-font bg-font"> last-of-type </span> for CSS.
+I’ve always gone the hard way, trying really hacky methods of using <span class="sec-font bg-font"> last-child </span>  and  <span class="sec-font bg-font"> nth-child(x) </span> that wouldn’t be much use in real world applications.
 Makes the little things a heck of a lot easier.

 I’ve really been enjoying coding HTML and CSS/Sass again, but it’ll make for a nice break to just be in Illustrator messing around with colors and fonts and picking the best look for a design.
 This will also be the first project